 - Play Area - large and well equipped, with equipment for all ages.
 The City Council recently carried out £8,500 worth of play improvements adding to the previous investment of £12,000 for new play equipment in 2016/17.

 - Nature Trail - a way marked route around the park with accompanying leaflets (available from the Community Centre).

 - An area of wild flowers has recently been sown containing Poppies and Cornflowers to commemorate 100 years since the end of the 1st World War.

 The Green Flag Awards Scheme (http://greenflagaward.org/) is run by the environmental charity Keep Britain Tidy, under licence from the Ministry of Housing, Communities and Local Government, in partnership with Keep Scotland Beautiful, Keep Wales Tidy and Keep Northern Ireland Beautiful.

-Any green space that is accessible to the public is eligible to enter for a Green Flag Award.
+Any green space that is freely accessible to the public is eligible to enter for a Green Flag Award.
 Awards are given on an annual basis and winners must apply each year to renew their Green Flag Award status.
 A Green Flag Community Award recognises quality sites managed by voluntary and community groups.
-Green Heritage Site accreditation is judged on the treatment of the site’s historic features and the standard of conservation.
+Green Heritage Site Accreditation is judged on the treatment of the site’s historic features and the standard of conservation.